Black Mirrors: CPT-Symmetric Alternatives to Black Holes: Discussion

 ii) According to an external observer, an infalling object appears to take infinitely long to reach the BH.
 In the standard account \cite{Oppenheimer:1939ue}, this is an optical illusion: the infalling object actually crosses the horizon into the interior, but it takes infinitely long for the visual evidence to reach the exterior observer.
 However, taking quantum effects into account, the external observer sees the BH evaporate in a {\it finite} time, {\it before} the infalling object reaches the horizon, contradicting the standard account and drawing the interior's existence into question \cite{Vachaspati:2006ki, Vachaspati:2007hr, Kawai:2013mda}.

-iii) The black hole information paradox \cite{Hawking:1976ra} and firewall paradox \cite{Almheiri:2012rt} come from imagining that quantum information falls into a black hole, and asking how it can re-emerge (particularly since the black hole interior is causally disconnected from future null infinity, see Figs.~3a, 4a).
-In the black mirror Fig.~3c, with no interior, the puzzle is resolved: when a (blue) particle and (red) anti-particle meet at the horizon, they annihilate into (green) radiation that propagates along the horizon (classically), or gradually leaks off the horizon (quantumly), until the black hole evaporates (Fig.~4b).
+iii) The black hole information paradox \cite{Hawking:1976ra} and firewall paradox \cite{Almheiri:2012rt} come from imagining that quantum information falls into a black hole, and asking how it can possibly re-emerge (since the black hole interior is causally disconnected from future null infinity, see Figs.~\ref{collapsed-mirror}a, \ref{collapsed-mirror}d).
+The black mirror, with no interior, suggests a resolution: when a (blue) particle and (red) anti-particle meet at the horizon, they annihilate and the information is then confined to the horizon (classically, Figs.~\ref{collapsed-mirror}b, \ref{collapsed-mirror}c), or gradually leaks off the horizon (quantumly), until the black hole evaporates (Fig.~\ref{collapsed-mirror}f).

 iv) As a black hole settles to stationarity, we {\it expect} it to approach a thermal state, which should also be CPT-symmetric \cite{Sewell:1982zz}.
-The black hole (Fig.~3a) does not do this (it settles down to a spacetime with a BH and no WH, with no way for CPT to act), but the black mirror (Fig.~3b, 4b) {\it does} (see Appendix C).
+The black hole (Fig.~\ref{collapsed-mirror}a) does not do this (it settles down to a spacetime with a BH and no WH, with no way for CPT to act), but the black mirror (Fig.~\ref{collapsed-mirror}b, \ref{collapsed-mirror}e) {\it does} (see Appendix \ref{CPT_appendix}).
 (Hawking also argued that CPT conflicts with black hole interiors \cite{Hawking:2014tga}.)

 v) In the standard picture, one can drop global net charge into a black hole, which is then erased when the hole evaporates, leading to the lore that quantum gravity violates global symmetries \cite{Hawking:1975vcx, Witten:2017hdv, Harlow:2018jwu, Harlow:2018tng}.
-By contrast, in the black mirror, global charge falling in on one side is canceled by anti-charge falling in on the other; so black mirror evaporation does {\it not} imply violation of global symmetry.
-This is compatible with the fact that in the standard model $B-L$ is anomaly free and might be exact.
+By contrast, in the black mirror, global charge falling in on one side is canceled by anti-charge falling in on the other; so evaporation does {\it not} imply violation of global symmetry.